Samuel R. Lowery

+Samuel R. Lowery (December 9, 1830 or 1832 – c.
+1900) was an American preacher and lawyer.
+In 1880, he was admitted to practice before the United States Supreme Court upon the motion of Belva Ann Lockwood.

 Early life

 Samuel R. Lowery was born December 9, 1830 or 1832 near Nashville, Tennessee.
 His father, Peter, was an African American slave and his mother was a Cherokee Indian.
 His mother died when Samuel was eight years old.
 Together with his father, Peter Lowery, Lowery worked at Franklin College, Tennessee and studied under the Christian preacher, Tolbert Fanning.
 At sixteen he taught in school for four years.
 In 1849, his father purchased his family's freedom and joined the Church of the Disciples and became the church's first black preacher.
 Samuel also converted and began preaching.
 In 1857, he moved to Cincinnati, Ohio and continued preaching there.
 In 1858 he married and moved to Chatham, Ontario (the West Canada) where he remained for three years before returning to the US and moving to a farm given to him by his father near West Lancaster in Fayette County, Ohio.

 In 1863, after the Emancipation Proclamation was issued, he went to Nashville to preach to the black soldiers and freedmen in the area.
 At the time, Colonel R. K. Crawford of the 40th United States Colored Troops was in command and Lowery was denied commission as chaplain of the regiment.
 Instead, he was transferred to the 9th United States Heavy Artillery U.S. Colored Troops where he received a commission as chaplain.
 He also was a teacher for the 2nd U. S. Colored Light Artillery U.S. Colored Troops, Battery A.